KipCrossing/P2PTRADE/README.md

 #### App

-- save created escrows to the client and display them in a list
+- save escrows that buyer has entered into
+- also save the block number and use it to search for complete or cancel
+- Share button (copy link)
+- Instruction???